etam4260/rhud/README.md

 ## HUD User: <https://www.huduser.gov/portal/datasets>

+According to (HUD User Home Page \| HUD USER), HUD User is a U.S.
-“HUD User is an information source containing reports and reference documents for the U.S. Department of Housing and Urban Development.
-HUD USER was established by the HUD’s Office of Policy Development and Research in 1978 (HUD User Home Page \| HUD USER).”
+Department of Housing and Urban Development information source that includes reports and reference documents.
+HUD USER was founded in 1978 by the Department of Housing and Urban Development’s Office of Policy Development and Research.

 HUD User maintains an API to gain access to their data.
-However, their API system can be rather confusing and provides their information in JSON format rather than a data frame like object.
+However, their API system can be confusing and provides their information in JSON format rather than a data-frame like object.
 Although there exist file downloadables, R users may want to be able to extract specific bits of the data into memory.

 ## HUD Exchange: <https://www.hudexchange.info/programs/drgr/>

-“The Department of Housing and Urban Development has a website known as HUD Exchange which is a comprehensive online platform that provides tools, resources, and contact information for the organizations and individuals that partner with HUD.
-These often include nonprofit groups and state and municipal governments, but also include borrowers, lenders, and brokers involved in HUD’s multifamily loan programs (Disaster Recovery Grant Reporting System, 2022).”
+According to (Disaster Recovery Grant Reporting System, 2022), HUD Exchange is a comprehensive online platform that provides tools, resources, and contact information for organizations and individuals who engage with HUD.
+Nonprofit organizations and state and municipal governments are frequently included, but borrowers, lenders, and brokers involved in HUD’s multifamily loan programs are also included.

 The DRGR Disaster Recovery Grant Reporting System which HUD Exchange uses to supply public data does not have an active API for retrieving